wp-plugins/easy-digital-downloads-location-export/readme.txt

 1. Export CSV By Date and Location

 == Changelog ==

+= 1.0.0.7: November 5, 2014 =
+* Fixed issue where purchases without location information were encountered.

 = 1.0.0.6: June 11, 2014 =
 * Add “All Months” option to allow for the export of sales-by-location from an entire year.